wtfribley/angular-listview/README.md

 You can also give each `list-item` a select handler using the `select-if` attribute.
 This is an expression which will be evaluated each time selection is triggered.
-If its result is `false` - or a promise which is rejected or resolves to `false` - selection is prevented.
+If its result is `false` - or a promise which is rejected or resolves to `false` - the selection is prevented.

 ```html
 <list-view list="foo in collection" select-mode="single">